 The opioid epidemic is a national health crisis, and it’s why we all need to know what to do if we witness an overdose.

-That’s why U.S. Surgeon General Jerome Adams made a plea in April for more Americans to be prepared to administer naloxone, the opioid antidote, in case someone has an overdose.
+That’s why we encourage other to learn how to administer naloxone, the opioid antidote, in case someone has an overdose.

 Symptoms and Indications of an Overdose:

 - Respiratory depression: slow and shallow breathing or cessation of breathing

 - Making snoring or gurgling sounds

 - Dark lips and fingernails

 - Unable to talk

 - Decreased level of consciousness, can’t be woken up